What Is Depop? Everything You Should Know About This Platform

 Currently, the site boasts around 30 million users, with the number growing daily.
 In a decade, the website has established itself as one of the best online UK marketplaces.

 The founders describe it as: "the fashion marketplace app where the next generations come to discover unique items.
 With a global community buying, selling and connecting to make fashion more inclusive, diverse and less wasteful."
+So, if you're wondering where to sell used clothes or where to resell, this is the right place for you.

 What Kind of Items Do People Sell on This Marketplace?